NGC 1277

 NGC 1277 has been called a "relic of the early universe" due to its stars being formed during a 100 million year interval about 12 billion years ago.
 Stars were formed at a rate of 1000 times that of the Milky Way galaxy's formation rate in a short burst of time.
 After this process of stellar formation ran its course, NGC 1277 was left populated with metal-rich stars that are about 7 billion years older than the Sun.
 It is still uncertain whether or not NGC 1277 is a "relic galaxy"; current studies are still researching the possibility.
 However, observations with Hubble Space Telescope indicate that NGC 1277 lacks metal-poor globular clusters, suggesting that it has accreted little mass over its lifetime and supporting the relic galaxy hypothesis.

+Dark matter

+NGC 1277 has a very unusual rotation curve that suggests that it contains very little dark matter.